 The data warehouse can help in making more informed decisions, plans for growth, discover & design roadmap for new opportunities, opportunity for optimization, and to deliver breakthrough innovations.
 Today, we don’t know where new data sources may come from tomorrow, but we can have some certainty that there will be more to be contend with and more diversity to accommodate.
 Big data factories operating and pursuing analytics these days because it can be revelatory in spotting business trends, improving research quality, and gaining insights in a variety of fields, from FinTech to InfoTech to InsureTech to MedTech to law enforcement and everything in between and beyond.

 Big data frameworks powered by Hadoop, Teradata, MongoDB, NoSQL, or another system—massive amounts of sensitive data may be managed at any given time.
 Big data is the term for a collection of data sets so large and complex that it becomes difficult to process using on-hand database management tools or traditional data processing applications.
-Sensitive assets don’t just live on big data nodes, but they can come in the form of system logs, configuration files, error logs, and more. within the its own environment itself—whether it’s the challenges include capture, curation, storage, search, sharing, transfer, analysis, and visualization.
+Sensitive assets don’t just reside on big data nodes, but they can come in the form of system logs, configuration files, error logs, and more. within the its own environment itself—whether it’s the challenges include capture, curation, storage, search, sharing, transfer, analysis, and visualization.
 Sources can include personally identifiable information, payment card data, intellectual property, health records, and much more.

 Conclusion – In short, big data has transformed Artificial Intelligence, to an almost unreasonable level.
 Blockchain technology could transform AI too, in its own particular ways but for now thats for my next post.
 I guess my analysis is reasonable but conclusion at this time might be a bit pre-mature.
-The clearing houses gets real-time payment facts to apply their ability also have a vision beyond their current rails and the pockets to support it.
+The clearing houses gets real-time payment data to apply their expertise also have a vision beyond their current rails and the pockets to support it.
 Further, more data sources are added all the time.
 Start and grow businesses and prevent frauds by taking security before innovation.
 Transactions and data generated out of them will then be safe, quick and easy.

-An efficient domestic payment system infrastructure is key to cut costs of remittance services, especially in receiving countries.
+An efficient domestic payment system infrastructure is key to reduce costs of remittance services, especially in receiving countries.
 Remittances are part of an individual’s access to financial services.
 A good remittance product improves value to the user in the short term and access to other financial products in the long term it also increases competition and could move transactions to the formal sector.
-Consequently, the data sources being compiled need to be secured to address security policies and compliance mandates.
+Consequently, the data sources being compiled need to be secured in order to address security policies and compliance mandates.

 ====================== About the Author =================================